 I accommodate clients who are house-bound or ill by having sessions in their homes but I am mindful to keep sessions from being tiring or stressful.
 These visits can present some difficulties for a successful therapeutic relationship.
 Therefore, I may ask for certain preparations to maintain privacy and avoid interruptions with these in-home sessions.

 Triangle Area institutional referral sources include: Cornucopia Cancer Support Center, Duke Hospital, Duke Raleigh Hospital, Cary Medical Group, Waverly Oncology & Hematology, Wake Med Rehabilitation Hospital, ALS Society

 UNC referrals include: UNC Cancer Center, Center for Transplantation, Depts. of Nephrology, Palliative Care

 Cancer has its unique aspects but many cancers are becoming more like other chronic diseases.
 Clients with other chronic diseases I have treated included cardiovascular diseases, diabetes, neuro-muscular diseases, auto-immune disorders, kidney disease, chronic pain.

 I research the client's disease to understand its psycho-social effects .

 “I reached out to Gary after my cancer diagnosis for support.
-His first hand experience with cancer, and his training as a medical doctor and clinical social worker made him a good fit for me at that time in my life.
-I found him to be caring, present and able to relate.”
+His first hand experience with cancer and training made him a good fit for me.”

 Coping with chronic illness rarely occurs alone.
 Caregiving and social support from friends and family are crucial to the client's treatment.
 I meet with any of the client's supporters they desire to help them understand the psycho-social challenges, find ways to deal with the many stresses of caregiving, and aid communication with the client and their health providers.